joemoose/psiops/docs/index.md

 ### Damage, Injuries, and Dying

-If your character takes damage but has at least 1 HP remaining, they’re still on their feet and in the action.
+If your character takes damage but has at least 1 HP remaining, they’re still on their feet and in the fight.
 However, if they drop to zero or less HP, roll **2D6 + FORCEFUL**, then **subtract** the amount of damage past zero, if any, to see how bad it is.

 - On a **6 or less**, and it was a lethal attack, such as a gunshot, they’re **dead**.
 If not, they’re at 0 HP and incapacitated but will die in 10 minutes if left unattended.
 - On a **7-12**, they remain alive with 1 HP and gain an *injury*.
 You must make a successful **FORCEFUL** *action roll* or be knocked unconscious.
 Unconscious characters can revive themselves with a subsequent successful **FORCEFUL** *action roll* or with aid from an ally.